Dos Hermanos Bakery

 Bakery in Portland, Oregon, U.S.

 Dos Hermanos Bakery is a bakery in Portland, Oregon, United States.
 It was established in 2018 and moved from the northeast Portland part of the Boise neighborhood to southeast Portland's Buckman neighborhood in 2023.
 In 2025, the business announced plans to open another location in Beaverton.

 Description

 Dos Hermanos Bakery operates at the intersection of 10th Avenue and Stark Street in southeast Portland's Buckman neighborhood, and previously operated on North Killingsworth Street in the northeast Portland part of the Boise neighborhood.
-It has a 7,000-square-foot production area and warehouse, operating in the same development as a Fracture Brewing taproom and Lil' America, a food cart pod.
+It has a 7,000-square-foot production area and warehouse, operating in the same development as a Fracture Brewing taproom and the food cart pod Pan y Pueblo (formerly known as Lil' America).
 The interior of Dos Hermanos has terracotta-colored tiles and a mural depicting Chichen Itza.

 Menu

 Dos Hermanos offers sandwiches, sourdough, and Mexican-inspired baked goods such as baguettes with habanero and pumpkin seeds, as well as conchas and small pies with ham, cheese, and jalapeño.

 Sandwich varieties include: the Bada Bing, which has Italian cured meats, provolone, peppers, lettuce, tomatoes, mayonnaise, mustard, and vinegar; the Beast Master, which has roast beef, horseradish, and chips; the Get Him to the Greek, which has chickpeas, feta, olives, pepperoncini; the Irish Goodbye, which has corned beef and sauerkraut; and the Papa Gabe, which has chicharrónes, escabeche, ham, queso fresco, and salsa verde.